GOVINDDIXIT/Notes/README.md

 # Notes
 A Command line notes app created using javascript

-### To add a
+### To add a note
 `
-node app.js add -t "write title here" -b "Write body here" `
+node app.js add -t "write title here" -b "write body here" `
 ### To remove a note
 `